UK Police: Report Hate 'Even If It's Not a Crime', 'You Don't Need Evidence'

 “This is John.
 John doesn’t like apples and seeing them sold with other fruits upsets him,” she explains, as John first shouts at the fruit and then physically attacks it.

-“This behaviour seems ridiculous, but it would be any stranger like this?” she asks, cutting to John screaming at the shopkeeper “because he is black”.
+“This behaviour seems ridiculous, but would it be any stranger like this?” she asks, cutting to John screaming at the shopkeeper “because he is black”.

 The cartoon also shows a white man ripping off a Muslim woman’s hijab and punching her to the ground, and an elderly white driver refusing to let the black shopkeeper from before board a bus.